lukassnoek/docker-and-binder-workshop/README.md

 Importantly, to use Docker, *you need admin (root) access* on the platform you want to run it on.
 You should have this on your own computer/laptop, but this is usually not the case for high-performance computing platforms (and some University-administrated computers!).
 While there are alternatives to Docker that do not need admin privileges (such as [Singularity](https://sylabs.io/)), we won't discuss those in this workshop in the interest of time.

 ## Contents
 This workshop consists of roughly three parts.

-In the first part, I outline *what* Docker and Binder are and *why* and in *what circumstances* you (might) want to use it.
-In the second part, you'll learn how to use *existing* Docker containers through several hands-on exercises.
-Then, in the third part, you'll learn how to create *new* custom Docker images yourself, again through plenty of hands-on exercises.
-In the fourth and final part, I shortly explain Binder and you'll create your own Binder repository containing a completely reproducible Jupyter notebook (containing either Python or R code).
+* In the first part, I outline *what* Docker and Binder are and *why* you (might) want to use it;
+* In the second part, you'll learn how to use *existing* Docker containers and how to create *new* ones yourself;
+* In the third part, I explain what Binder is and give a short demo on how to use it.

 ## Slides (work-in-progress!)
 To get started with the workshop (for those not at OpenMRB 2020), follow the instructions in the slides below.